shubham171019/Movie-Recommender-System/README.md

 Our movie Recommender System based on Content based.\
 Conent based focus on the attributes of the items abd give you the recommendation based on the similarity between them.\
 \
-Collaborating filtering recommendation based on the knowledge of the user attribute to the items, that uses the wisdom of the crowd to recommended items.
+Collaborating filtering recommendation based on the knowledge of the user attribute to the items, that uses the wisdom of the crowd to recommended items.\
+\
+We develop basic recommendation systems using Python and pandas.\
+This model tells you what movies/items are most similar to your movie choice.